ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab04.md

    learn first, there are two ways of providing input.

    The first of these is using something like the `input` function which was covered in Chapter 3 of the textbook.

-We also asked you about it on [Homework Assignment h04](/hwk/h04/)&mdash;in this lab, we'll put that knowledge to work.
+   While the author

-   I mentioned on [Homework Assignment h04](/hwk/h04/), that while the author suggest the use of the `eval` function for getting non-string input from the user, I <em>strongly recommend</em> against getting into this habit.
+   suggest the use of the `eval` function for getting non-string input from the user, I <em>strongly recommend</em> against getting into this habit.
 We'll explore better ways of doing that in this lab.